Ogilvy (agency): Merrill Lynch

 Ogilvy & Mather won Merrill Lynch's print and television advertising business in the late 1960s.
 In 1971, the agency suggested using a bull as a symbol of the company.
 The visual became the company's logo.

 IBM

 In 1994, Ogilvy & Mather replaced multiple agencies to become IBM's sole agency for all of the company's marketing and branding efforts.
 The worldwide campaign "Solutions for a Small Planet" was launched to help rebrand the company.

 Incredible India

 Ogilvy & Mather created the slogan "Incredible India" for the country's Ministry of Tourism in 2002.
 The campaign targeted an international audience and aimed to boost tourism.

 Dove

 Dove became an Ogilvy & Mather client in the 1950s, and the agency developed the brand's "1/4 cleansing cream" messaging.
 In 2004, the agency launched the Dove Campaign for Real Beauty, a marketing campaign that focused on redefining society's pre-set definitions of "beauty".
 A short film called Sketches earned over 114 million views online and Business Insider named it the most viral ad of all time in 2013.

+BP

+Ogilvy developed the controversial idea of carbon footprint in a BP ad in 2005, which marketed the idea that common individuals are responsible for climate change.

+Rolls-Royce

+Ogilvy's 1958 Rolls-Royce ad was groundbreaking because of its use of long-form copy and technical details.
+The ad conveyed luxury and precision, focusing on engineering quality rather than flashy visuals or celebrity endorsements.
+The famous tagline emphasized how quiet the Rolls-Royce was, turning a subtle feature into a compelling reason to buy the car.